South Union Street Pocket Park

 Thank you Danville for seeing the potential of this space and making the investment to create a new park for the community.

-By Trenda Carter Leavitt (Beechgrove Design Landscape Architecture)
+Written by: Trenda Carter Leavitt (Beechgrove Design Landscape Architecture)

 The South Union Street Pocket Park is also available to reserve for events.
 To find more out about that, call Danville Parks and Recreation at (434) 799-5200.